 - Research and Graduate Assistantships

 Research Assistantships (RA) or Graduate Assistantships (GA) for PHD students are paid according to the Collective Agreement.
 An RA is designed to support student's research; a GA entails research or other work for a professor (usually in History).
 This work must be done between 1 September and 30 April and must not exceed 270 hours.

 Doctoral students can normally expect to be assigned a teaching assistantship.
 Teaching assistants are expected to attend lectures, lead tutorial groups each week, mark student work and hold office hours.
 This should take no more than 270 hours between 1 September and 30 April.
 Our Teaching Assistants are unionized as members of CUPE 3903 and rates of pay are negotiated in each collective agreement.
 Please refer to the current CUPE 3903 Collective Agreement for specific terms and eligibility criteria.
 For students who do not hold TAships, access to a health plan is available for a fee through the Graduate Students' Association.

 Students in both the MA and PHD programs are encouraged to apply for external scholarships, particularly OGS and SSHRC.
 Deadlines for these scholarships vary, but are usually in the fall.
-A SSHRC scholarship may be held without any reduction of support offered by York.
-If a student wins an OGS, their support from York is reduced by the amount contributed by York to the OGS scholarship.

 Please visit Faculty of Graduate Studies - Funding and Awards for more information.

 Tuition is not covered in the funding support from the Graduate program in History.